 The first step in flexibility is a mindset change.
 You’ll need to learn to be patient with others.
 Many of your coworkers are now working from home.
 This means there are pets, partners, and children to deal with.
 This isn’t an ideal working situation for most.
 It’s high-stress and distracting.
-Your team member who used to reply to your Slack messages in two minutes now might require 15-20 before responding.
+Your team member who used to reply to your Slack messages in two minutes now might need 15-20.
 And that’s okay.
 Meetings might be a little tougher with busy households, and that’s okay.
 Productivity might dip while people learn how to operate in this new normal, and that’s okay.
 We must be patient with each other and ourselves while we adapt.

 Lastly, you’ll also need to be flexible in your learning resources.
 Cancelled conferences, lack of internal continuing education, and classes either postponed or moved to online means you might be suffering from a knowledge drought.
 It’s more important than ever to find safe, healthy ways to learn and interact with the community.
 This could be attending virtual conferences, weighing in on live panels, or reading industry news.
 Some of our favorite resources are: